-The date for registration of new school entrants is advertised in all local nurseries, the local press and on the council's website www.eastdunbarton.gov.uk.
-It is normally in January each year.
+Information on new school entrants can be found on the council's website, www.eastdunbarton.gov.uk.
+Enrolment is in January each year.
 Pupils should be registered in only one school for their catchment area.
-Parents will be provided with information about the school, when they register their child.
+Information about the school, can be found on the school wesbsite.
 Parents who want to send their child to a school other than the catchment school must make a placing request.
 Parents of pupils who have moved into the catchment area or, who wish their child to transfer to the school, should contact the school office for information.

-Before leaving Early Learning and Childcare Centres, a transfer of information record for each child will be prepared by Early Year's staff to ensure a smooth transition and continuity of education for the child transferring to primary.
+Before leaving an Early Learning & Childcare Centre, a transfer of information record for each child will be prepared by Early Year's staff to ensure a smooth transition and continuity of education for the child transferring to primary.